Immigration and Pathways To Citizenship

 Indian Americans are the second-largest group of immigrants entering the United States — but for too long, we’ve been held back by a broken immigration system that prevents too many of us from reuniting with our families overseas and realizing that fundamental American promise.

-Right now, 1.2 million people are waiting for their Green Card interviews because of a cap system established more than 30 years ago by the U.S. government, and that queue is expected to double by 2030.
-A majority of those 1.2 million are Indian immigrants, often friends, family members, and neighbors of Indian Americans already here, suspended in limbo and separated from their communities while time moves on.
-But a law established decades ago limits any single country from making up more than 7% of the Green Cards issued in any given year.
-That outdated statute disproportionately harms Indians, and means that at this rate, more than 200,000 will die before they receive their green cards.
+Today, more than 1.8 million people are waiting for their Green Card interviews because of a cap system established more than 30 years ago by the U.S. government, including over 1 million Indian immigrants – often friends, family members, and neighbors of Indian Americans already here, suspended in limbo and separated from their communities while time moves on.
+But a decades-old law limits any single country from making up more than 7% of the Green Cards issued in any given year.
+That long-outdated statute disproportionately harms Indians, and means that at this rate, more than 400,000 will die before they receive their green cards.

-That’s not only an injustice to those whose lives are thrown into chaos, it’s also a setback for the U.S., which badly needs their labor.
+Not only is this an injustice to those whose lives are thrown into chaos, it’s also a setback for an American economy that badly needs their labor.
 Even worse, that backlog means more than 200,000 young Dreamers here in the U.S. today who are dependents of long-term visa holders will age out of those visas when they turn 21.
 These Dreamers, mostly Indian, on average arrived in the U.S. when they were 5 — but risk self-deportation after waiting 16 years for the security of a Green Card.

-There’s no reason why the U.S. needs to exclude young people already in America, suspend the lives of hundreds of thousands of Indians in limbo, and make a point of denying security and citizenship to our communities.
-Additionally, upwards of 630,000 undocumented Indians may reside in the United States and have no clear path to citizenship.
+There’s no reason why the U.S. needs to exclude millions of young Americans, suspend the lives of hundreds of thousands of Indians in limbo, and make a point of denying security and citizenship to our communities.
+Over 725,000 Indian Americans are estimated to be in the US without documentation.
+This number has grown by 70% since 2011 – the fastest rate of growth of all nationalities – and this group joins 10+ million other Americans who lack a clear path to citizenship despite their innumerable contributions to our economy and society.

 The Solution